altunenes/sorceress/docs/explanations of illusions.md

 eyecolour("yourimage.jpg")
 #best results:
 eyecolour("galadriel2.jpg",alpha=0.9,beta=0.5,M=1,luminance=1,saturation=1,colors=(0,0,255)
 ```

-With this illusion, you perceive the black-and-white NumPy array as colorful.
-After you run this code, you need to select the iris manually and then push the enter.
-I didn't want to use the iris detector since it slowed  down the script.
-Just select smaller as much as possible.
-I've used `seamlessClone` function from OpenCV for getting much more realistic results.
-Your ROI (region of interest that you selected manually) will correspond to an eclipse' coordinates which I needed to detect the exact position of the iris.
+This illusion allows you to see a black and white NumPy array as colorful.
+To use it, simply run the code and then manually select the iris.
+The iris selection process is necessary because using an iris detector would slow down the script.
+It's important to select the smallest iris possible for the best results.
+The seamlessClone function from OpenCV is used to create a realistic effect.
+Your region of interest (the manually selected iris) will be used to detect the exact position of the iris, which is necessary for the illusion to work properly.

-Red, green, and blue are three overlapping color families that three separate types of photoreceptors in the eye are tuned to, which contributes to the process of seeing color (which are activated by visible light of long, medium and short wavelengths).
-Then, in the same scenario, these signals are immediately compared with signals from surrounding places.
-The comparison process continues as the signals move up the brain's hierarchy of processing centers, where they are compared to ever-larger portions of the environment.
-Accordingly, color and brightness are always relative due to this "opponent process."
+Red, green, and blue are three overlapping color families that are each tuned to a different type of photoreceptor in the eye.
+When light with different wavelengths hits these photoreceptors, they are activated and produce signals that are immediately compared to signals from surrounding areas.
+This comparison process continues as the signals move up through the brain's hierarchy of processing centers, where they are compared to ever-larger portions of the environment.
+As a result, color and brightness are always relative due to this "opponent process" of signal comparison.

 I must say that this illusion is very sensitive to the brightness values of the image you will use.
 And you should use an image that you can center exactly.